 In the GIS (Geographic Information Systems) industry, ESRI Shapefile is well established and used to exchange data despite some limitations.
 As Dale Lutz (co-founder of Safe Software) mentionned it, the # 1 overall translation that seems to be done by FME (Feature Manipulation Engine) is surprisingly Shapefile to Shapefile!
 The ESRI Shapefile Technical Description is since july 1998 available.

-To read ESRI Shapefile on Apple computers, you can download for free Arc Explorer a Java-based application, now superseded by ArcGIS Explorer (only on Windows) and Online version.
 The development layer of Mac OS X is made up by Cocoa, an Apple collection frameworks which follows the MVC (Model-View-Controller) pattern.
 More about Cocoa: